kubevela/kubevela.github.io/docs/end-user/components/cloud-services/terraform/alibaba-rabbitmq.md

 ## Description

-Create a RabbitMQ based on Terraform module in Ali cloud
+Create a RabbitMQ based on Terraform module in Ali cloud.

 ## Specification